-Are you allowed to sell your property yourself in:
+In NSW, are you allowed to sell a property yourself?

 YES, every home owner has the legal right to sell their property privately regardless of which State they live in but there may be some particular points that apply specifically to a certain State.